 Smith, who attended Oakland County Community College, looks forward to making your next celebration at The Townsend Hotel an affair to remember…

-To any students or new professionals just starting out in the hospitality industry, Stephanie Ripple would send along this dose of reality as her best career advice… “It’s not as easy as it may appear.
+To any students or new professionals just starting out in the hospitality industry, Stephanie Hudson would send along this dose of reality as her best career advice… “It’s not as easy as it may appear.
 Be ready to buckle down and work hard.”
 She makes sure to add, however, “Along the way, remember to have fun!”

-And that path lead Ripple to The Townsend Hotel in 2010.
+And that path lead Hudson to The Townsend Hotel in 2010.
 As conference service manager, she works with all corporate clients on servicing their banquet and meeting functions and ensuring that every client enjoys the famous “Townsend Experience.”

-Ripple graduated from Central Michigan University with a bachelor of applied arts degree in Recreation, Park and Leisure Services.
+Hudson graduated from Central Michigan University with a bachelor of applied arts degree in Recreation, Park and Leisure Services.
 In her junior year, she served as president of Alpha Sigma Tau sorority.

 The fans that regularly crowd the stanchions outside The Townsend Hotel lobby, hoping to catch a glimpse of their favorite all-star or celebrity, likely have Kelly Clement to thank for the opportunity.